Thereza Imanishi-Kari: Investigation and exoneration

 In 1986, Imanishi-Kari co-authored a scientific paper on immunology with David Baltimore.
 The paper, published in the scientific journal Cell, showed unexpected results on how the immune system rearranges its genes to produce antibodies against antigens it encounters for the first time.
 Margot O'Toole, a researcher in Imanishi-Kari's lab, claimed she could not reproduce some of the experiments in the paper and accused Imanishi-Kari of fabricating the data.
 Since the research had been funded by the U.S. federal government through the National Institutes of Health (NIH), the matter was taken up by the United States Congress, where it was aggressively pursued by, among others, Representative John Dingell.
 Largely on the basis of these findings, NIH's fraud unit, then called the Office of Scientific Integrity, accused Dr. Imanishi-Kari in 1991 of falsifying data and recommended she be barred from receiving research grants for 10 years.

 In 1996, a newly constituted U.S. Department of Health and Human Services (HHS) appeals panel reviewed the case again and dismissed all charges against Imanishi-Kari.
 In August 1996 she gained an official position as an assistant professor in the pathology department of the Tufts University School of Medicine.
 There was widespread criticism of the government's system for dealing with allegations of misconduct, and calls for review of the oversight procedures dealing with the integrity of biomedical research.
 The case of alleged scientific misconduct and her exoneration was reported in Scientific American.
 A New York Times editorial at the time described the final result of the ten-year investigation as "embarrassment for the Federal Government and belated vindication for the accused scientist".

 The high profile of the case resulted in a great deal of published commentary on the matter.
 The New York Times published an account of the medical establishment's treatment of O’Toole on March 22, 1991.
-The mathematician Serge Lang discussed the case in an article published in the journal Ethics and Behavior in January 1993.
+Mathematician Serge Lang discussed the case in an article published in the journal Ethics and Behavior in January 1993.
 Several books, including The Baltimore Case (1998) by Daniel Kevles of Yale University and The Great Betrayal: Fraud in Science by science historian Horace Freeland Judson, also covered the Baltimore affair.
+A documentary film, 17 Pages (2025) directed by Kevan MacKay also explores the case.